aggy07/DistributedSystemsChatServer/README.md

-Student ID:17311644  Name: Arvind Agaranallur Ganesan

-The Server is deployed on OpenNebula System
+The Server is deployed on OpenNebula System and AWS system

 Run start.sh to start the chat service